-PEPFAR staff who have evacuated post continue to work from remote settings, and/or are returning to post.
+PEPFAR staff who have evacuated post continue to work from remote settings.
 Teams should address how IPs can make a determination how best to provide PrEP services and to provide USG agency oversight.
-Differentiated service delivery for PrEP should be supported.
-It will be important to communicate to clients where services can be accessed and provide a contact for continued communication, as needed.
+As services are decentralized from clinics to lessen congestion, it will be important to communicate to clients where services can be accessed and provide a contact for continued communication, as needed.